Amsterdam Central Station is the principal railway station in the city although there are a number of other stations which may be useful for visitors.

 Uitgeest-Amsterdam Central-Bijlmer ArenA-Breukelen-Utrecht-Rhenen (Sprinter)

 Duivendrecht is a 2 level train and metro station between Amstel and Bijlmer ArenA originally opened in 1993.
-Facilities at the station include AKO (newsagents), Albert Heijn To Go (mini-supermarket) and some snack bars.
+Facilities at the station includes AH To Go (mini-supermarket) and a snack bar.

 The main station hall is on the lower level which has the Schiphol-Weesp Zuidtak rail track running east-west.

-Trains go east to Hilversum, Amersfoort, Lelystad, Almere, Zwolle and Enschede; and west to Amsterdam Zuid, Schiphol Airport, Hoofdorp, Leiden, Den Haag, Delft, Rotterdam and Dordrecht.
+Trains go east to Hilversum, Amersfoort, Lelystad, Almere, Zwolle and Enschede; and west to Amsterdam Zuid, Schiphol Airport, Hoofddorp, Leiden, Den Haag, Delft, Rotterdam and Dordrecht.

 The upper level has the north-south rail track between Amsterdam and Utrecht which is served by the same Sprinter services as at Amstel and Bijlmer ArenA.